 • Network selection: There is no network.
 Beneficiaries can use any provider that accepts Medicare.

-Can you have a Supplement plan and Medicare Advantage at the same time?
+Can I have a Supplement plan and Medicare Advantage at the same time?

 No, you cannot have both a Medicare Advantage plan and Medicare Supplement insurance.
-Both of these options hinge on Original Medicare – a Medicare Advantage plan replaces it, and a Supplement plan complements it by helping with coverage gaps.
+Both of these options require Original Medicare – a Medicare Advantage plan replaces it, and a Supplement plan complements it by helping with coverage gaps.

 Can I switch from Medicare Advantage to Medicare Supplement (Medigap)?